secretstartups/handbook/content/job-families/sales/comm-area-vp/index.html.md

 ---
-title: "Area Vice President"
+title: "Area Vice President, Commercial Sales"
 ---

-The Area Vice President is responsible for building and managing a team of Area Sales Managers who are leading teams of Strategic Account Leaders selling GitLab's industry leading single application for the full software development lifecycle.
+The Area Vice President is responsible for building and managing a team of Area Sales Managers who are leading teams of Account Executives selling GitLab's industry leading single application for the full software development lifecycle.

 The Area Vice President reports into the [VP, Commercial Sales](https://handbook.gitlab.com/job-families/sales/vp-of-commercial-sales/).

 ## Responsibilities

 - Establish and deliver on a strategy to land new customers with a mutual vision for expansion and expand existing accounts with purpose, driving customer success and predictable year over year ARR growth for GitLab.
-- Recruit and develop a top tier, diverse, efficient enterprise sales organization of Area Sales Managers and Strategic Account Leaders
+- Recruit and develop a top tier, diverse, efficient commercial sales organization of Area Sales Managers and Account Executives
 - Maintain key customer relationships and develop and implement strategies for expanding the company’s customer base
 - Provide detailed and accurate sales forecasting
 - Manage overall sales process, set appropriate metrics for sales funnel management